muukong/grpc-web-echo-test/README.md

 ### Proxy Configuration

 The configuration for the Envoy proxy is defined in `envoy.xml`.
-This proxy translates gRPC-Web requests/responses to gRPC requests / responses (andd vice-versa).
+This proxy translates gRPC-Web requests/responses to gRPC requests / responses (and vice versa).

 ### Client Code

 The client-side code is implemented in `client.js`.
-This NodeJS code is packaged using webpack and then loaded in the `index.html` file.
+This Node.js code is packaged using webpack and then loaded in the `index.html` file.

 ## Running the Echo Server